Databases and other services in the Travis CI Environment

 - couchdb

-CouchDB binds to 127.0.0.1, uses stock configuration and requires no authentication (it runs in admin party).
+CouchDB binds to 127.0.0.1, uses default configuration on dist:xenial and earlier Linux distributions and does not require authentication (in CouchDB terms it runs in admin party).

 before_script: